Binary Tree in Data Structure: Properties, Types, Representation & Benefits

 Check out: Data Science Project Ideas for Beginners

-A binary tree is a type of data structure in which each node can have a maximum of two children, known as the left and right children.
-This restriction, which limits each node to two branches, distinguishes binary trees from other tree structures in which nodes can have any number of children.
-Binary trees are highly efficient for data storage and retrieval, making them a foundational structure in computer science.
+A binary tree in data structure is a type of hierarchical structure where each node can have a maximum of two children, known as the left and right children.
+This restriction, which limits each node to two branches, distinguishes binary trees from other tree structures where nodes can have any number of children.

 In a binary tree: